eduroam Service Status & Monitoring

 South African eduroamCurrent Status

-Public monitoring information and statistics are available for eduroam in South Africa on monitor.eduroam.ac.za.
+Public monitoring information and limited statistics are available for eduroam in South Africa on monitor.eduroam.ac.za.
 The current status is summarised by the icon on the right.

 When there is a problem, a warning icon will also be overlaid onto the masthead logo on this site.
 Hovering over this icon or clicking on it will provide additional information.